×

 Cost: $210

-Prerequisite: Basic manners training with us in one of the following: Puppy Manners, Adolescent Manners, Life Skills, Impulse Control or private training
+Prerequisite: Basic manners training with us in one of the following: Puppy Manners, Adolescent Manners, Basic Manners, Impulse Control or private training

 Total students: 6